Iowa Data Removal Guide (2026)

 Ready to remove

-Opt out of 200+ brokers for $2
+Opt out of 500+ brokers for $7

 OfflistMe drafts a legally compliant deletion email citing ICDPA for every broker.
 You send from your own inbox.
 No account, no ID upload.

-Start for $2 \u2192If a broker ignores your request
+Start for $7 →What if a broker ignores your request?

-If a broker does not respond within 90 days, file a complaint with the Iowa Attorney General — Consumer Protection Division.
+If a broker does not respond within 90 days, file a complaint with the Iowa Attorney General.
+Consumer Protection Division.
 The enforcement authority can assess civil penalties and compel compliance.

-File a complaint with Iowa Attorney General — Consumer Protection Division \u2197FAQ: Iowa data removal
+File a complaint with Iowa Attorney General.
+Consumer Protection Division ↗FAQ: Iowa data removal

 Why is Iowa's ICDPA weaker than other state laws?+

 Drafted with significant industry input, ICDPA omits correction rights and profiling opt-out, extends the response window to 90 days, and applies a long cure period.
-It still provides the core deletion right — which is what most data-broker opt-out work relies on — but consumers have fewer remedies for denied requests.
+It still provides the core deletion right, which is what most data-broker opt-out work relies on, but consumers have fewer remedies for denied requests.